 Welcome!
 You can trust Stella Maris for help as you overcome addiction and regain the life you want.
 Here you will find more than treatment.
 You will find hope.
 Our 70-year legacy is built on reaching out to those who are lost, afraid and in despair and offering them care, support and healing of body and spirit.

 Stella Maris has provided drug and alcohol treatment services to the people of Greater Cleveland since 1948.
 Our services have expanded over the years, but our mission hasn’t changed: We treat addiction, guide recovery and rebuild lives.
 We serve anyone in Greater Cleveland struggling with addiction, regardless of ability to pay.
 Some 95% of our clients come to us at or below the Federal Poverty Level.* Many lack a stable home or insurance.
-Addiction does not discriminate by age, ethnicity, gender or income, and neither do we.
+Addiction does not discriminate by age, ethnicity, gender, sexual orientation or income, and neither do we.
 We serve people from all walks of life.

 A Continuum of Care

 We offer a connected set of programs and services that we call a “Continuum of Care.”
 Through public and private funding, our services have grown to meet the demand fueled by the opioid epidemic.* The number of people receiving our services has increased in each of the past three years.
 We are one of only three detoxification programs in Cuyahoga County.
 We are treating 90% of our clients for addiction to opiates or opiates in combination with other drugs.
 We understand that successful treatment requires a holistic approach.
 We work closely with clients and family members to guide them on the path to recovery.